Imprint of massive neutrinos on Persistent Homology of large-scale structure: Implementation of PH on the Quijote N-body simulations

-According to the functional form of the $\sigma_8$, it is well-known that this quantity would possibly mimic the effect of massive neutrino particles leading to degeneracy in the plane of $(M_{\nu}, \sigma_8)$ at least when considering the standard two-point clustering statistics \cite{2011MNRAS.418..346M,2014JCAP...02..049C}.
-Therefore, it is important to check how the PH vectorization responds to such degeneracy.
-To address this issue, we use another subset of the Quijote simulation dubbed by $\sigma_8^+ = 0.849$ without the massive neutrinos.
-It turns out that the $\sigma_8^+$ of this specific subset is close to the $\sigma_8^{(cb)}$ that is for $cb$ field of the $M_{\nu}^{++}$ simulation.
-Now, we turn to compare the behavior of PH vectorization for available fields including the massive neutrinos, namely $m$ and $cb$ with that case for which the $M_{\nu}=0$ with $\sigma_8^+$.
-In other words, we look for any promising signature via PH lens for breaking or at least reducing the degeneracy between $\sigma_8$ and $M_{\nu}$.
-Fig. \ref{fig:fig4} indicates the $\beta_k$ (upper panels), $B_k$ (middle panels) and $P_k$ (lower panels) versus $\vartheta$.
-The blue solid line corresponds to the difference between results for the PH measures applied on the $cb$ part of the field including the massive neutrinos ($M^{++}_{\nu}$) and fiducial model, while the orange dashed line is associated with $m$ field.
+According to the functional form of the $\sigma_8$, it is well-known that this quantity would possibly mimic the effect of massive neutrino particles leading to degeneracy in the plane of $(M_{\nu}, \sigma_8)$, especially when considering standard two-point clustering statistics \citep{2011MNRAS.418..346M,2014JCAP...02..049C}.
+Therefore, it is important to examine how the PH vectorization responds to such degeneracy.
+To address this issue, we use another subset of the Quijote simulations with a different $\sigma_8$ value, denoted by $\sigma_8^+ = 0.849$, but without massive neutrinos.
+Notably, $\sigma_8^+$ resembles $\sigma_8^{(cb)}$, which corresponds to the $cb$ field of the $M_{\nu}^{++}$ simulation.
+Motivated to assess the sensitivity of PH vectorization to $\sigma_8$ and the presence of $M_{\nu}$, we compare the behavior of $(\beta_k, B_k, P_k)$ for fields with massive neutrinos (i.e., $m$ and $cb$) against the case with $M_{\nu} = 0$ and $\sigma_8^+$.
+We aim to identify any promising signatures via the PH lens that could help break or at least reduce the degeneracy between $\sigma_8$ and $M_{\nu}$.
+Fig. \ref{fig:fig4} indicates the $\beta_k$ (upper row), $B_k$ (middle row) and $P_k$ (lower row) versus $\vartheta$.
+The blue solid line corresponds to the difference between results for the PH measures applied to the $cb$ part of the field, including the massive neutrinos ($M^{++}_{\nu}$) and fiducial model, while the orange dashed line is associated with $m$ field.
 The green dashed-dotted line shows for field with $\sigma_8^+$ in the absence of the massive neutrinos.
-The overall behavior of $(\beta_k,B_k,P_k)$ for $cb$ field for both $\sigma_8^+$ and $M_{\nu}^{++}$ simulations are almost similar, however, from a quantitative point of view, the $P_k$ reveals almost 50\% relative difference.
-The 1- and 2-holes statistics for $m$ field demonstrate distinguished behavior compared to $cb$ and $\sigma_8^+$ simulations.
-Combining the non-linearity as well as suppression process due to the contribution of massive neutrino on the matter density field convinces the existence of different trends of $\beta_k$ for $k=1,2$ for $m$ compared to $cb$ part.
-Topological behavior encoded by $\beta_0$ shows population migration from intermediate thresholds to high and low thresholds accompanying the deficiency compared to the fiducial field, while for Betti-2, which mainly has the value for the range of $-1\lesssim \vartheta\lesssim0$, we almost obtain the deficiency for massive neutrinos simulation respect to the massless neutrinos cosmology.
-The mentioned behavior will be also demonstrated by the Fisher forecasts analysis in the next section.
+The overall behavior of $(\beta_k,B_k,P_k)$ for $cb$ field for both $\sigma_8^+$ and $M_{\nu}^{++}$ simulations are almost similar, and by increasing the value of $R$, mentioned difference becomes even lower (Figs. \ref {fig:fig4} and \ref{fig:fig42}).
+The 1- and 2-holes statistics for $m$ field demonstrate distinguished behavior compared to the $\sigma_8^+$ simulations for $R=5$ Mpc $h^{-1}$.
+Increasing the smoothing scale yields a significant reduction in the $\Delta \beta_2$, $\Delta B_2$ and $\Delta P_2$.